Ewedo: Early life and coronation

-Ewedo was born by a woman who was said to be the wife of a chief in Benin Kingdom.
-She was impregnated by Ehenmihen, the son of Oba Eweka I. To avoid trouble with the chief, she was sold as a slave to an Ilaje man from Ugho-Mahin, who freed her when he discovered that she was pregnant.
-She gave birth to a son and named him Efabo.
-Efabo grew up among the Ilaje, where he came into contact with the Eneha, who were the singers of a dance group called Ewini.
+Ewedo's mother was reported to have been married to a chief in Benin.
+She became pregnant by Oba Ehenmihen, son of Oba Eweka I. To avoid conflict with her husband, she was sold into slavery and purchased by an Ilaje man from Ugho-Mahin.
+When he learned of her pregnancy and that the father was Ehenmihen, he released her.
+She later gave birth to a son, naming him Efabo.
+Efabo grew up among the Ilaje people, where he encountered the Eneha singers of the Ewini dance group.
+(Note: Eneha were the singers of the dance group.)